 - Home Treatment of a Dog's Anal Glands Problems

-Experts don’t know what use the anal glands have to canines, although many ideas have been tossed around.
-Anal gland disease occurs due to impaction, also known as a blockage of the two ducts that remove the excretions of the dog anal glands out via openings on either side of the anus.
+Scientists still don’t know what use the anal glands have to dogs, although many ideas have been tossed around (7, 8).
+Anal gland disease itself occurs due to impaction, also known as a blockage of the two ducts that remove the excretions of the dog anal glands out via openings on either side of the anus.

-Anal glands are not technically glands, in fact; they are small sacs filled with glandular cells that produce a potent yellow fluid consisting of both oils and sweat.
-This fluid flows through two small tubes in the dog's body that open on either side of the anus.
+Anal glands are not technically glands.
+They are small sacs filled with glandular cells that produce a potent yellow fluid consisting of both oils and sweat (9, 10).
+They are similar to the scent glands found in skunks (11).

 - Your dog scooting rear end along the floor

-- The dog's bad breath
+- Your dog has a bad breath

 Why Do Dogs Have Anal Glands?

-Little is known as to why these sacs are present, but scientists have hypothesized that it could be for one of the below reasons:
+Little is known as to why these sacs are present, but scientists have hypothesized that it could be for one of the below reasons.

 1. Marking Territory

 The strong, rancid smell that is attributed with anal sac secretions could, in theory, be used as a way for dogs to mark their territory.
-Seen on both male and female canines, this could be a way to ward off unwanted visitors by saying “Hey, I live here.”
+Seen on both male and female canines, this could be a way to ward off unwanted visitors by saying “hey, I live here.”

 2. Health Check

 Through extensive research, it’s possible to see that throughout history, canines have been masters of adapting their diet based on what was available.
-The anal gland releases an oily gunk directly on either side of the anus opening, leading some scientists to believe that this could be a natural lubricant to ease the passing of harder feces.
+A dog's anal gland releases an oily gunk directly on either side of the anus opening, leading some scientists to believe that this could be a natural lubricant to ease the passing of harder feces.

-4. Piece Of History
+4. Piece of History